 |Degree Field||Occupational therapy|

-|Licensure and Certification||State licensure is required*; voluntary certification is available**|
+|Licensure and Certification||State licensure is required|

 |Experience||Fieldwork experience is required and generally included in the master's degree curriculum|

-Sources: *U.S. Bureau of Labor Statistics (BLS), **National Board for Certification in Occupational Therapy (NBCOT).
+Sources: U.S. Bureau of Labor Statistics (BLS), National Board for Certification in Occupational Therapy (NBCOT)

 Step 1: Earn a Bachelor's Degree

 Undergraduate students can choose from a wide array of majors to prepare them for graduate study in occupational therapy, and some schools offer specific pre-OT tracks.
 Regardless of the major students pursue, they need to complete certain required coursework, such as physiology, statistics and biology.
 Some schools offer combined dual degree programs that allow a student to take master's-level coursework immediately upon completing prerequisites.

 - Determine coursework prerequisites.
 Prerequisites can vary among graduate programs.
-Students should know which undergraduate courses are necessary as early as possible so as not to get behind on their prerequisites.
+Students should know which undergraduate courses are necessary as early as possible, so as not to get behind on their prerequisites.

 - Gain experience.
 Many OT master's programs require applicants to submit evidence of experience in an OT setting.
-Experience requirements vary by program; some programs require at least one letter of recommendation from a licensed occupational therapist.
+Experience requirements vary by program.
+Some programs require at least one letter of recommendation from a licensed occupational therapist.
 Volunteering or shadowing can be an effective way to develop a relationship with a licensed OT.

 Step 2: Earn a Master's Degree